stytri/m/README.md

 #### rules

-Rules can also be used as variable, however, when a rule has multiple commands only the *first* command is expanded.
+Rules can also be used as variable; when a rule has multiple commands, each command is expanded separately, resulting in multiple command executions.

 Rules take precedence over environment variables with the same name.